pysmt/pysmt/docs/tutorials.rst

 -----------------------------------------------------------------------
 .. literalinclude:: ../examples/allsat.py

-How to use any SMT-LIB complaint SMT solver
+How to use any SMT-LIB compliant SMT solver
 --------------------------------------------
 .. literalinclude:: ../examples/generic_smtlib.py